rackmonkey features

 Viewing Racks

-RackMonkey allows you to view individual racks or many racks side-by-side.
-To jump to the physical view of a rack select it from the dropdown at the top right of RackMonkey views.
-To see multiple racks you need to select the Racks tab.
+Rackmonkey allows you to view individual racks or many racks side-by-side.
+To jump to the physical view of a rack select it from the dropdown at the top right of Rackmonkey views.
+To see multiple racks select the Racks tab.

 Device Detail